AI-World-CEO/Language-Model-pdf-dataset-compression-tool/README.md

 Features

-This new version completely takes the pdf and organizes it all the way to tokenized format in 3 pkl files such as Train.pkl test.pkl and val.pkl for testing and training ready for insertion into your language model
+This new version completely takes the pdf and organizes it all the way to tokenized format in 3 pkl files such as Train.pkl test.pkl and val.pkl for testing and training ready for all three phases of your model
 PDF Processing: The tool can process PDFs and extract text data for dataset generation.

 Text Processing: Advanced text processing using NLTK, which includes tokenization, lemmatization, and removal of stop words and punctuation.